A classic sweet and savory Inihaw na Liempo (Grilled Pork Belly) typically grilled over charcoal, but can also be conveniently prepared in the oven.

 Instructions

-- Preheat oven to 425° F (218° C).
+- Preheat the oven to 425° F (218° C).
 Line a baking sheet with double layers of aluminum foil to make cleanup easier.

 - Arrange pork belly slices in a single layer and bake them for 20 minutes.